The After-Life Of A Smartphone

 It’s good to know that there is a new home or useful destination for your smartphone once it leaves your hands.

 However, if upgrading isn’t in your immediate plans then be sure to give your smartphone its best possible chance of staying with you.
-Ensure that you commit to all the best practices such as not texting in busy public places, not leaving your smartphone on tables or bars when you are out, not leaving it in the car or anywhere that it becomes a temptation for other people to use or steal.
-And of course make sure that you have adequate iPhone insurance to cover damage and loss if it does happen.
+Ensure that you commit to all the best practices such as not texting in busy public places, not leaving your smartphone on tables or bars when you are out, and not leaving it in the car or anywhere that it becomes a temptation for other people to use or steal.
+And of course, make sure that you have adequate iPhone insurance to cover damage and loss if it does happen.

 Author Wendy Lin is a free-lance writer and experienced traveler.
 She lives a pretty quiet life in the countryside of England with her family.